Second-order Conditional Gradient Sliding: Second-order Conditional Gradient Sliding

 Where the inequality in Equation~\eqref{Eq:Appx:StrCvxtBound} follows from fact that $\eta \geq 1$.
 Putting together these bounds, we have that:

 Each of the terms in the maximization operator in the previous equation can be written as:

-Where the inequality in Equation~\eqref{Eq:Appx:SingVal} follows from the fact that the maximum singular value of a symmetric matrix is equal to the maximum absolute value of the eigenvalues of the matrix.
+Where the equality in Equation~\eqref{Eq:Appx:SingVal} follows from the fact that the maximum singular value of a square matrix is equal to the maximum absolute value of the eigenvalues of the matrix.
 This allows us to write: